Codecademy/docs/content/javascript/concepts/strings/strings.md

 ---
 Title: 'Strings'
 Description: 'Strings are a primitive data type.
-They are any grouping of characters (letters, spaces, numbers, or symbols) surrounded by single quotes  or double quotes ". js let single = Wheres my bandit hat?; let double = Wheres my bandit hat?;  The .length property of a string returns the number of characters that make up the string. js'
+They are any grouping of characters (letters, spaces, numbers, or symbols) surrounded by single quotes or double quotes.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'